SecretFox/AgentViewer/README.md

 # AgentViewer
 Shows all unowned agents on the agent roster.
-It also adds two commands `/option AgentViewer_HideOleg` and `/option AgentViewer_HideFactionAgents` which you can use to hide Oleg and/or extra faction agents from the roster.
+It also adds two commands `/option AgentViewer_HideOleg true` and `/option AgentViewer_HideBoone true` which you can use to hide Oleg and/or Jack Boone from the roster.
 ![Example](https://i.imgur.com/BicUiHR.png)
 You can also click on them to view their infosheet + drop location.
 ![Example](https://i.imgur.com/MdqpMUI.png)